JCV2022/Portfolio/readme.md

 to open Visual Studio Code from the terminal.

 Delete everything in the styles.css file and everything in the main.js file except for the first line.
 Delete the counter.js file and the javascript.svg file.

+If you ever want to see the website live, you can go to the terminal and type either npm run dev or npm run preview and control click on the link it provides to see the website.
+Any changes to the code you make will reflect on the website after you save the code.

 Go to [github.com/sindresorhus/modern-normalize](https://github.com/sindresorhus/modern-normalize) and go to the modern-normalize.css file.
 Open it and download this file.
 Put this file inside your project.
 This helps create consistency in styles across all of the modern browsers.